Resources

 When is my membership renewal due?

-Membership must be renewed annually.
-Renewal typically begins after October 31 and ends December 31 each year.
-A late fee is applied for memberships received after December 31.
+A late fee is applied for memberships received after January 31.

 What does VRA Canada do for its members?